alexanderovie/datos/docs/interfaces/IAppDataGoogleAppListTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:212678
+Defined in: main.ts:213208

-URL for collecting the results of the Google App List task
+URL for collecting the results of the Google app_list task

 ***